Beam Physics & Beam Diagnostics

 The beam emittance is the six-dimensional distribution of all position coordinates along the three configuration space directions and the associated velocity coordinates.
 Two types of EMU systems are used: Allison emittance scanner in the LEBT and slit and grid emittance system in the MEBT.
 An Allison scanner consists of a front slit, deflecting plates, a rear slit, and a Faraday cup in a single unit that is stepped across the beam with a stepper motor.
 At each stepper position, the beamlet selected by the front slit is swept across the rear slit with the deflecting plates and the transmitted current measured as a function of deflecting plate voltage by the Faraday cup.
 For slit and grid operation at each slit position, the narrow aperture allows the passage of a beamlet populated by particles that have approximately the same position x and a certain angular distribution.
 Due to the phase space rotation in the following drift space, the beamlet’s angular distribution is transformed into a position distribution and sampled using a profile monitor, in this case a wire grid.

 Longitudinal matching needs to be measured and improved wherever the focusing structure of the linac changes.
 Four bunch length monitors are required at each interface between different linac sections, for this purpose.
 A bunch shape monitor seems to be the best option.
 Such a detector is based on measuring secondary electrons from a wire placed in the tail of the beam distribution.
-Since the process of electron emission does
+Since the process of electron emission does not have a significant delay, very good time resolution can in principle be achieved.
+Due to different beam properties at certain points in linac, the BSM systems differ in design and the method used to obtain the longitudinal beam shape.

 The supporting electronics for each instrumentation device contains several interfaces such as timing, RF reference, control system network, machine protect system (MPS), power and the instrumentation device in or on the beam line.
 The timing system synchronizes all acquisition of beam-based signals, tagging data with the global time stamp.
 For data associated with a given beam pulse, the time stamp allows unique identification of that pulse.
 A few systems (BPM, BSM) are synchronized to the RF structure and require an interface to the RF reference distribution system.
 In an Experimental Physics and Industrial Controls (EPICS) control system, the collection of process variables defines the system’s interface to the network.
 Timing events trigger the update of EPICS process variables containing beam data.